McLaren Artura: Electric motor

 The electric motor used in the Artura produces 95 PS and 225 Nm of torque.
 The combined torque peak is less than the sum of both sides as the output is limited to "optimize powertrain drivability characteristics".
 The 7.4 kWh lithium-ion battery pack weighs 194 lb and is positioned under the rear of the passenger compartment.
 McLaren claims a 2.5-hour time for an 80 percent charge using an EVSE cable and a 19 mi electric range under European testing methodology.
 This motor replaces the reverse gear, similar to the Ferrari SF90 Stradale.
 The total mass of all electrical components is 287 lb, which means that the Artura has a kerb weight only 102 lb more than that of its predecessor, the McLaren 570S.

 The Artura has a range of 19 miles on electric-only mode.

 Performance

 According to McLaren, the Artura can accelerate to 62 mph in 2.9 seconds, to 124 mph in 8.3 seconds, can achieve a maximum speed of 205 mi/h, and has a 1/4 mi time of 10.7 seconds.

+Chassis and Handling Dynamics

+The McLaren Artura represents a notable shift in the brand's approach to chassis dynamics with the introduction of an electronic differential (e-diff), a first for a modern McLaren.
+In previous models, McLaren relied on an open differential, using the braking system to manage torque distribution between the rear wheels through selective brake application.

+Alongside the e-diff, the Artura features a new multi-link rear suspension system.
+This suspension design increases toe stiffness by 75%, a change that significantly improves rear-end stability.

+Marketing

+The Artura appeared prominently on the sixth episode of the third season of the Netflix-produced series Emily in Paris.

+The Artura was advertised on the McLaren MCL35M and MCL36 during the 2021 and 2022 Formula One seasons.

+Motorsport

+GT4

+In June 2022, McLaren unveiled the Artura GT4, the successor to the McLaren 570S GT4 in the GT4 category.
+The car features the same twin-turbocharged V6 engine as the road car, but without a hybrid system as this is not permitted by the GT4 regulations.
+The car made its racing debut in the 2023 Michelin Pilot Challenge at Daytona.

+Trophy

+Alongside the GT4 version of the Artura, McLaren also released the McLaren Artura Trophy.
+This is an unrestricted version of the GT4 car, created for the McLaren Trophy.
+The McLaren Trophy is a one-make McLaren racing series that started in 2023.
+Owners of the Trophy car can also swap the Aero, adjust the engine management and add ballast to race their car in GT4 competition.